Optical Print Centering

 Rabbet width refers to the inner edge of the frame that overlaps the edge of the mount.
 In the illustration, the frame stock is 2x the width of the rabbet.

 How big should the mount be?
 It is ultimately a matter of taste.
 I myself dislike mounts that seem overly large; there is something pretentious about them.
 But a good image deserves a little “personal space.”
-One option is to use the golden ratio (Φ ≈ 1.61803), which dates back to Pythagoras and is considered an aesthetic ideal.
+One option is to use the golden ratio (Φ ≈ 1.62), which dates back to Pythagoras and is considered an aesthetic ideal.
 If the ratio of the mount dimensions to the print dimensions is the golden ratio, then the ratio of the mount area to the print area is the golden ratio squared, or Φ2 ≈ 2.62.
 The area ratio is displayed above when calculating the print and mat dimensions.
 I have used the entire visible mount area, minus any excess space at the bottom of the mat ( = the white area in the illustration at right), as this seems to determine the overall impression.
-A good range is maybe 2.3 – 2.9.

 Note that scale influences the effect of the mount size.
 The golden ratio works best for prints viewed from a distance significantly larger than the image diagonal.
 Very large prints viewed close-up may need smaller area ratios and mat sizes.
 The reverse is true for tiny prints on hand-sized mounts.

-The centering and resizing functions in the upper panel (except for custom top mat) are based on the visible area inside the frame.
+The dimensions in the upper panel are based on the visible area inside the frame.
 The print position and mat widths in the lower panel are relative to the mount itself.

 The inches to cm option is for those who prefer to use inches for the overall material dimensions (the upper panel), while at the same time measuring the mat widths and print position in centimeters (the lower panel).
 16ths+ is my way of reading 32nds (half a 16th above the indicated value).